Appleby, St Lawrence Church

 HERITAGE HIGHLIGHTS: The oldest organ in England still in use

 The church was attacked by Scots raiders on at least 2 occasions, in 1174 and again in 1388.

 The church is entered through the south porch, which was built in the 14th century.
-Here, the door features original dog-tooth molding.
+Here, the door features original dog-tooth moulding.

 There are several notable features in the church interior.
 The first of these you will see almost immediately upon entering.
 It is the large organ, located at the extreme west end of the nave.
 This is the oldest organ in England still in use, and it was a gift to Appleby of Carlisle Cathedral in 1683, however the oldest parts of the organ date to about 1542.
 At the base of the pipes are gilded cherub heads.

 To the left, against the north wall, is the black marble memorial To Lady Anne Clifford, Countess of Pembrokeshire (d.
 1676).
 Lady Clifford is famous for rebuilding so many of the castles and churches in the Eden Valley, and, as you might expect, she had a hand in rebuilding St Lawrence church as well.

-She was also responsible for establishing St anne's Hospital almshouses further up Boroughgate in Appleby.
-Her tomb is an intriguing peek into the 17th century mind, for much of the memorial is taken up with a serials of armourial badges, outling Lady Anne's family tree in great and conspicuous heraldic detail.
+She was also responsible for establishing St Anne's Hospital almshouses further up Boroughgate in Appleby.
+Her tomb is an intriguing peek into the 17th-century mind, for much of the memorial is taken up with a series of armorial badges, outlining Lady Anne's family tree in great and conspicuous heraldic detail.
 Lady Anne is not buried beneath the memorial, as you might expect but beneath the plain sandstone block below the north chapel dais, where iron rings are set into the stone.